There are few perks workers desire more than 401(k) retirement plans.

 Some of the costs can be offset by certain tax deductions that small businesses with fewer than 100 employees may be eligible for.

 If your small business doesn't feel comfortable offering a 401(k) plan, you have some other options for giving your employees a way to save for retirement.
+Retirement savings education can be a more affordable means of helping your employees without directly managing retirement accounts for them.

 "While it is the most well-known, there are other employer-sponsored retirement plans besides the 401(k)," Chen said.
-"Small businesses that employ 100 or fewer people can provide SEP-IRA programs, for small business owners or the self-employed, and SIMPLE-IRA programs, which, as the name suggests, is designed to be a simple alternative to 401(k) retirement plans, for example."
+"Small businesses that employ 100 or fewer people can provide SEP IRA programs, for small business owners or the self-employed, and SIMPLE IRA programs, which, as the name suggests, is designed to be a simple alternative to 401(k) retirement plans, for example."